 Not wanting to talk about a topic in certain settings

 Similarly, someone may be fully capable of talking about a subject, but not feel it's appropriate given the circumstances.
 Like if you're at a wedding and try to chat with another guest about whether communism is a viable model for society, they may give you a bunch of one-word responses and then change the subject.
 It's not that they're too shallow to be able to have that discussion, they just want to keep it light and fun at the reception.

 Style of their intelligence

-Their looks and fashion sense
+Their fashion sense

 Their thoughts are concealed

 It's easy to think other people are less deep than you because you only see their surface behaviors.
 You, on the other hand, have access to all your hidden inner thoughts, many of which are profound and insightful.
 Couldn't other people have just as rich a mental life as you?
-And couldn't people look at you under some situations and conclude there isn't much going on in your head?
+And couldn't people look at you in some situations and conclude there isn't much going on in your head?
 If someone just saw you going about your weekly routine from a distance, how much would they really know about you?

 They seem pretty content

-Don't think you have to be angsty, cynical, and preoccupied with existential questions to be deep, or that anyone who is happy, care-free, and fun is shallow, in an "ignorance is bliss" kind of way.
+Don't think you have to be angsty, cynical, and preoccupied with existential questions to be deep, or that anyone who is happy, carefree, and fun is shallow in an "ignorance is bliss" kind of way.
 A lot of people go through a phase where they're bummed out and ponder the meaning of life, but they work through it, find answers that satisfy them for the time being, and become more cheerful again.
 That they're happy now doesn't mean they're a peasant who never thinks about bigger issues.